system76/docs/_articles/install-tensorflow.md

 *These packages have been tested with the System76 NVIDIA driver only.

 The following [article](https://support.system76.com/articles/system76-driver/) will go over installing the System76 NVIDIA driver.

+## Using TensorFlow

+The following [article](https://support.system76.com/articles/use-tensorflow/) will go over using TensorFlow.